What Are the Most Dangerous Dog Breeds?

 How Serious Is the Dog Bite Problem?

-According to a report by DogsBite.org that analyzed dog bite fatalities over a 13-year period, pit bulls accounted for over half of all fatalities.
-Rottweilers and pit bulls were responsible for 77% of dog attack fatalities, often involving mail carriers and delivery personnel.
-Other breeds involved in fatalities included German Shepherds, mixed breeds, American Bulldogs, and Mastiffs.
+According to a report by DogsBite.org that analyzed U.S. dog bite fatalities over a 15-year period from 2005 to 2019, pit bulls accounted for 66% of all fatalities.
+Rottweilers were responsible for 10% of fatalities during this period.
+Other breeds involved in fatal attacks included mixed breeds, German shepherds, mastiff/bullmastiffs, American bulldogs, and huskies.

 Pit Bulls

-The Pit Bull is actually an umbrella term for several different breeds, such as the Staffordshire Bull Terrier, American Staffordshire Terrier, and the American Pit Bull Terrier.
+The Pit Bull is actually an umbrella term for several different breeds of muscular dogs, such as the Staffordshire bull terrier, American Staffordshire terrier, and the American pit bull terrier.

-Statistically, pit bull terriers are the most high risk dog breed for attacks on people: it represents 6% of the dog population yet account for two-thirds of fatal dog bites.
-Originally bred for hunting and fighting, their powerful jaws and unpredictable nature result in serious dog attacks, though not all pit bulls are dangerous.
+Statistically, pit bull terriers are the most high-risk dog breed for attacks on people: they represent roughly 8% of the dog population yet account for two-thirds of fatal dog bites.
+Originally bred for hunting and fighting, their powerful jaws and unpredictable nature result in serious dog attacks and fatalities.

 Rottweilers

-Rottweilers are strong, large dogs, weighing up to 135 pounds with a bite force of 338 pounds per square inch.
-They are extremely protective and can be both affectionate and aggressive.
-Proper mental and physical stimulation is essential to prevent irritation and aggression.
+Rottweilers are strong, large dogs, weighing up to 135 pounds with a bite force of 328 pounds per square inch.
+They have a protective nature and can be both affectionate and aggressive.
+Proper mental and physical stimulation is essential to prevent irritation and aggressive behavior.

 German Shepherds

 German shepherds are popular guard dogs because of their trainability and strong bite.
-However, they can be aggressive and territorial, sometimes leading to attacks, including fatalities.
-Proper training of aggressive breeds is crucial for managing their behavior, but many owners fail to invest in it.
+However, they can be aggressive and territorial, sometimes leading to attacks (including fatalities).
+Proper training of aggressive breeds is crucial for managing a dog's aggressive tendencies, but many owners fail to invest in it.

 Bulldogs

-Bulldogs, weighing up to 100 pounds, are strong and muscular, necessitating early training and socialization to prevent aggression.
-Their powerful jaws and strong teeth can deliver a bite with 305 pounds of pressure per square inch, contributing to approximately 4% of dog bite fatalities.
+Bulldogs—weighing up to 100 pounds—are strong and muscular, necessitating training and proper socialization at a young age to prevent aggression.
+Their powerful jaws and strong teeth can deliver a bite with 305 pounds of pressure per square inch, contributing to 3.3% of dog bite fatalities.

 Bullmastiffs